Caleb4man/caleb4man.github.io/docs/Homebrew/3-Classes/3-Cleric/Divine Doctrines/Leech Life.md

+---
+Tags: ChoiceFeature/DivineDoctrine
+---
 ### Leech Life
-#choicefeature/divinedoctrine
-When you damage a creature with a melee weapon attack or melee spell attack, you can cause yourself or one creature within 5 feet of you regain hit points equal to your [[4-Intelligence|Intelligence]] modifier.
-You can use this feature a number of times equal to your [[4-Intelligence|Intelligence]] modifier.
+When you damage a creature with a melee weapon attack or melee spell attack, you can cause yourself or one creature within 5 feet of you regain hit points equal to your [[3-Intelligence|Intelligence]] modifier.
+You can use this feature a number of times equal to your [[3-Intelligence|Intelligence]] modifier.
 You regain all expended uses when you complete a long rest.